Renier van Tzum: Japan

-He departed from Nagasaki on December 31, on a ship with six fellow Dutchmen.
-They reached the capital on February 7.
+He departed from Nagasaki on 31 December, on a ship with six fellow Dutchmen.
+They reached the capital on 7 February.
 As presents Van Tzum handed over spectacles, magnifying glasses, optical lenses, also ones that could be used in a darkroom, and medicines.
-On February 12 he met with Inoue Masashige.
+On 12 February he met with Inoue Masashige.

 In Edo, Van Tzum was asked if he had come to Edo with gifts to thank the shōgun for the release of the Dutch prisoners or if he had come to pay his respects in the usual manner.
 Van Tzum answered that he had come to do both, but this answer did not satisfy the bakufu.
-On March 8, Inoue informed van Tzum that the Dutch did not appear to adequately value the release of the Dutch prisoners.
+On 8 March Inoue informed van Tzum that the Dutch did not appear to adequately value the release of the Dutch prisoners.

-Upon his return to Nagasaki, the chief factor was informed by the interpreters that Nanking had been occupied by the Ching Dynasty and that Zheng Zhilong had sent a request for military support to the bakufu.
-Two junks arrived in Nagasaki from Nanking.
-The crew members of these junks had been forced to wear pigtails.
-The bakufu prohibited any dealings with ships from Nanking.
+Upon his return to Nagasaki, the chief factor was informed by the interpreters that Nanjing had been occupied by the Qing dynasty and that Zheng Zhilong had sent a request for military support to the bakufu.
+Two junks arrived in Nagasaki from Nanjing.
+The crew members of these junks had been forced to wear queues.
+The bakufu prohibited any dealings with ships from Nanjing.

-Van Tzum succeeding in getting permission to export copper.
-He handed over the factory to his successor, Verstegen, on October 7, 1646.
-Three weeks later on 27 October 1646 he left Japan.
+Van Tzum succeeded in getting permission to export copper.
+He handed over the factory to his successor, Verstegen, on 7 October 1646.
+Three weeks later, on 27 October 1646, he left Japan.

 Return

 In January 1647 he left Batavia on the Haerlem.
-The ship was lost in storm near Table Bay in March.
+The ship was lost in a storm near Table Bay in March.
 Sixty men settled for one year on the mainland, but Van Tzum had sailed back earlier on one of the other two ships.
 Back in the Dutch republic he settled in Cornjum where he married in 1648.

 In 1654 he moved to IJlst and became a member of the vroedschap.
 His appointment as burgomaster by William Frederick, Prince of Nassau-Dietz was not without trouble.
 The next year he was elected as deputee to the States of Friesland and in 1658 in a board, checking the provincial finances.